pvmraghunandan/azure-content/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

     ```

     If the client code is running as part of a service, you can load `FabricTransportSettings` from the settings.xml file.
 Create a TransportSettings section that is similar to the service code, as shown earlier.
-Make the following changes to the client code:
+Make the following changes to the client code where TransportSettingsSectionName specifies the name of TransportSettings section in settings.xml:

     ```csharp

     ServiceProxyFactory serviceProxyFactory = new ServiceProxyFactory(
-        (c) => new FabricTransportServiceRemotingClientFactory(FabricTransportSettings.LoadFrom("TransportSettingsPrefix")));
+        (c) => new FabricTransportServiceRemotingClientFactory(FabricTransportSettings.LoadFrom("TransportSettingsSectionName")));

     IHelloWorldStateful client = serviceProxyFactory.CreateServiceProxy<IHelloWorldStateful>(
         new Uri("fabric:/MyApplication/MyHelloWorldService"));